-Below you will find more information about sunflowers and Washington State Sunflower Festivals.
+Below you will find more information about sunflowers farms and sunflower festivals in Washington State.

 If you grow sunflowers, they attract bees, butterflies, and birdlife.
 Other flowers in the Aster family, such as dahlias are great companion plants for sunflowers, along with lavender and ornamental grasses.